 Suzanne Wanders Delhi contains affiliate links.
 If you make a purchase using one of the links below, I may receive compensation at no extra cost to you.
 I only recommend products and services I use and trust.
 Read my disclaimer for more information.

 So you’ve landed in Delhi and are probably feeling a bit overwhelmed.
 These are 5 great itinerary options for an easy first day in Delhi while you acclimatize.
-Each itinerary will take you to a calmer part of Delhi that is easy to get to and navigate.
+Each itinerary will take you to a calmer part of Delhi that is easy to reach and navigate.

 Delhi is full on bonkers all the time, which is part of the charm, but it does take a little getting used to.
 You’ll notice none of these options include Old Delhi.
 While I highly recommend you explore the sites of Old Delhi, I don’t recommend you do it until you’ve had a couple of days to adjust.

 You don’t need to hire a guide or a driver to show you Delhi.
 It’s a mega city, but it’s totally manageable if you have a game plan.
-And these are your game plans!
+And this is your game plan!

 Delhi Itinerary: Easy Ways to Spend Your First Day

-I love Delhi so much I moved there, but I remember how overwhelmed I felt the first time I visited.
-These 5 itinerary suggestions will take you to greener and nicer parts of Delhi, but still important sites you should see.
+I love Delhi so much I moved there, but I remember how overwhelmed I was the first time I visited.
+These 5 itinerary suggestions will take you to greener and nicer parts of Delhi, and help you ease into the rhythm of the city.

 1. Lodhi Garden – Lodhi Art District – Khan Market